B0BAI/Report-IT/README.md

 ## REPORT IT

-Reporting System — An environment base application for reporting unlikely events to agencies for immediate response.
-This project was aimed to add a level of safety to communities, enabling anyone to easily alert unlikely incidence to his/her immediate community and make reports directly to the responsible agency with real time evidence and location.
+An environment based application for reporting unlikely events to agencies for immediate response.
+This project was aimed to add a level of safety to communities, enabling anyone to easily reports unlikely incidence directly to the responsible agency with real-time evidence and location.
 Incidents include ‘Accident, Crime, Fire Outbreak, Garbage and Natural Disaster’.

 ## UI